Bylaws of the Ohio Genealogical SocietyARTICLE I - NAME

 ARTICLE VIII - BOARD OF TRUSTEES

-8.1 The Board of Trustees, hereafter referred to as the Board, shall be the governing body of the Society and shall consist of the President, the Vice Presidents, the Secretary, the Treasurer, eighteen (18) Trustees elected at large, the immediate Past President of the Society.
-All members of the Board must remain active members of the Society in good standing and shall conform to all Board adopted policies.
+8.1 The Board of Trustees, hereafter referred to as the Board, shall be the governing body of the Society and shall consist of the President, the Vice Presidents, the Secretary, the Treasurer, the Trustees, and the immediate Past President of the Society.
+All members of the Board must remain active members of the Society and shall conform to all Board adopted policies.

 8.1.
-A Qualification for Trustee: To be eligible for election, a person shall be a member in good standing who has been a member for at least one year.
+A Qualification for Trustee: To be eligible for election, a person shall be a member for at least one year.

 8.1.
-B Members of the Board shall not campaign for any individual nominated for election of Officer or Trustee of the Society.
+B Members of the Board shall not campaign for any individual nominated for election for Officer or Trustee of the Society.

 8.2.
 B The elected Trustees shall serve for a term of three (3) years.
-One-third (1/3) shall be elected each year and terms shall begin at the close of the annual meeting at which they were elected and installed.
+One-third (1/3) shall be elected each year and terms shall begin at the close of the annual meeting at which they installed.

 8.3.
 A A special meeting of the Board, including newly installed members, shall be held following the business meeting during the Annual Conference.